4Source/settings-profiles-obsidian-plugin/README.md

 ### Community plugins
 Controls the community plugins should be saved in this profile.
 This includes which plugins are activated, the source code and the settings that were made for the plugin.
 ### Core plugins
-Controls wheter the core plugins settings should be saved in this profile.
+Controls whether the core plugins settings should be saved in this profile.
 ### Graph
-Controls wheter the graph settings should be saved in this profile.
+Controls whether the graph settings should be saved in this profile.
 ### Hotkeys
-Controls wheter the hotkeys settings should be saved in this profile.
+Controls whether the hotkeys settings should be saved in this profile.

 # Status-Bar
 ### Status-Bar ![users](https://github.com/4Source/settings-profiles-obsidian-plugin/assets/38220764/d3bee41e-57be-478d-bbf0-a691f165a02e)